Surviving A Suicide In Your FamilyAugust 10, 2018

-We survived because I was driven to engage my husband into the personal lives of our daughter-in-law and Steven’s three sons.
-I felt if he took on the role model of ‘father’ he would heal.
+We survived because I was driven to engage my husband in the personal lives of our daughter-in-law and Steven’s three sons.
+I felt if he took on the role model of ‘father’ that he would heal.
 He would feel he was helping the boys grow up and that Steven, his son, would rest in peace.
 Fortunately, I was right.

 “Did you called the boys today?”

 “I did but they did not return my call,” was the reply.

 “Call the boys, again!
 Call them five times if you have to.
 You are their grandfather.
 They need you!”
 These are the reminders I would share with Shelly.